CityPay Elements

 Production-grade builds, larger teams, strict compliance environments

-Fallback (SDK calls CityPay directly with Domain Key)• Fastest integration path
+Direct (SDK calls CityPay directly for attach/confirm)• Fastest integration path

 • Fewer backend endpoints to implement